 Amazon.com, Inc. (AMZN) Stock Analysis

-Amazon.com, Inc. (NASDAQ: AMZN) is a diversified technology and retail conglomerate operating e-commerce, cloud computing, advertising, and media businesses across North America and internationally.
-Investors research AMZN because it dominates multiple high-growth markets—retail, cloud infrastructure, and digital advertising—making it a core holding in many portfolios.
+Amazon.com, Inc. (AMZN) is a multinational technology and retail conglomerate operating e-commerce, cloud computing, advertising, and digital media businesses across North America and internationally.
+Investors research AMZN because it dominates multiple high-growth markets and generates substantial cash flow, making it a core holding in many equity portfolios.

 Get a full AI research report on AMZN